Limbicnation/blender-fractal-generator/README.md

 - Start with a simple shape and low face count to see how the settings affect the result
 - Use the "Randomize Seed" button to quickly explore different variations
+- Julia sets with power > 2 create interesting n-fold symmetric patterns
+- Try values near the edge of the Mandelbrot set for the most interesting Julia sets
+- Enable "Use Symmetry" for faster processing, especially with Julia sets
 - If performance is slow, try reducing the number of iterations or face limit
 - For the most intricate results, try the Mandelbulb fractals with high iteration counts
 - The "Complexity" setting dramatically affects the resulting geometry - start with lower values
 - Use batch processing for large meshes to keep Blender responsive during generation

+## Exploring Julia Sets

+Julia sets display fascinating symmetry based on their power:
+- Power 2: The classic Julia set with mirror symmetry
+- Power 3: Three-fold rotational symmetry
+- Power 4: Four-fold rotational symmetry
+- Power 5: Five-fold rotational symmetry

+Changing the seed values creates entirely different patterns.
+The "Randomize Seed" button will generate parameters that produce interesting results.

 ## Performance Considerations

 - High iteration counts (>100) may cause slow processing
 - Large face counts can significantly impact performance
 - The 3D Mandelbulb fractals are more computationally intensive than 2D fractals
+- Disabling symmetry optimization may result in slower calculations
 - If Blender becomes unresponsive, you can always cancel the operation
+- The addon includes automatic vertex limit detection to prevent crashes

 ## Troubleshooting